-A person legally vested with the right of administration of an estate.
+An administrator is a person legally vested with the right of administration of an estate.

-A form used to collect information to underwrite a risk.
+An application is a form used to collect information to underwrite a risk.

-The legal process of taking possession of a defendant’s property when the property is in dispute.
+Attachment is the legal process of taking possession of a defendant’s property when the property is in dispute.

 Bank Depository Bonds

-Bonds guaranteeing the deposit of public funds.
+Bank depository bonds guarantee the deposit of public funds.

 Bankruptcy Trustee Bonds

-Bonds which provide a guarantee to the beneficiaries of the bankruptcy action that the bonded trustees, appointed in a bankruptcy proceeding, will perform their duties and handle the affairs according to the rulings of the court.
+Bankruptcy trustee bonds provide a guarantee to the beneficiaries of the bankruptcy action that the bonded trustees, appointed in a bankruptcy proceeding, will perform their duties and handle the affairs according to the rulings of the court.
 Common types of bankruptcies are: